 6406/2-1 Lavrans is a discovery in the central part of the Norwegian Sea, 10 kilometres southeast of the Kristin field.
 The water depth is 280 metres.
-Lavrans was proven in 1995.
-The reservoir contains gas and condensate in the Ile and Tofte Formations of Early to Middle Jurassic age and has high pressure and high temperature (HPHT).
+Lavrans was proven in 1995 and subsequently, two appraisal wells were drilled on the field.
+The reservoir contains gas and condensate in the Ile and Tofte Formations of Early to Middle Jurassic age.
+It is tight and has relatively high pressure and high temperature (HPHT).
 The Tilje, Garn and Åre Formations also contain hydrocarbons.
 The CO2 and H2S content in the gas is relatively high.
-A common tie-back of Lavrans and other marginal discoveries in the area to the Kristin field, the Kristin South project, is being evaluated.
-A plan for development and operation (PDO) is expected to be submitted in 2020.
+A joint tie-back of Lavrans and other marginal discoveries nearby to the Kristin field is being matured.
+The plan for development and operation (PDO) is expected to be submitted in 2020.

 Visit the Norwegian Petroleum Directorate's fact pages for more information